Denmark Street: Current occupants

 On the corner of the street with Charing Cross Road is Chris Bryant's Musical Instruments.
 Denmark Street Guitars claims to have over 3,000 instruments in stock and to have the largest selection of guitars in the UK.
 Regent Sounds, formerly the recording studio, which specialises in Fender and Gretsch guitars and Essex Music at No. 4; the Alleycat Bar and Club sits in the basement below the store.
 No.Tom Vintage and Classic Guitars has a store at No. 6.
 Macaris, a guitar retailer, was established in 1958 and specialises in Gibson models.
 As well as their shop at No. 25, they have an additional shop nearby on Charing Cross Road.

 The sheet music shop Argents is currently based at No. 19.
 It was founded by The Zombies' Rod Argent as a keyboard shop and was previously based next door, at No. 20.
 Since then it has undergone two changes of owners and now specialises in sheet music and DVD sales, covering a wide variety of styles including jazz and classical.

 Rose, Morris & Co have been established in Denmark Street since 1919.
 Originally based at No. 11, they now occupy No. 10 in the former offices of Southern Music Publishing.
 The company became the first British distributor of Rickenbacker guitars in 1962, which had a surge in popularity after musicians noticed the Beatles' John Lennon playing one.
 Rose Morris purchased instruments directly from Rickenbacker's factory instead of their sales office, in order to keep up with demand.
-The British models carry unique serial numbers such as the 325, the Rose Morris 1996.
+The models that were ordered by Rose Morris from Rickenbacker and that were then sold and distributed in Great Britain, Australia and New Zealand had unique model designations such as the Rose Morris '1996', the equivalent of a Rickenbacker 325 model but with f-foles, or the Rose Morris '1999' model, the equivalent of a Rickenbacker 4001 bass guitar.

 There has been a recording studio in the basement of No. 22 since Tin Pan Alley Studios was established in 1954.
 It was founded by session violinist Ralph Elman, and was previously the premises of the Acid Jazz Records label.
 In 2013, producer Guy Katsav took over management of the premises, renaming them Denmark Street Studios.

 Cultural references

 The office and attic flat of private detective Cormoran Strike was located above the 12 Bar Club.
 The entrance is described as a "nondescript, black-painted doorway ... to the left of the 12 Bar Café."

-In 2017, English singer and musician Yungblud released "Tin Pan Boy", a song about the construction project on Tin Pan Alley.
-Speaking of the redevelopment, he said: “I spent most of my childhood on Denmark Street, Soho, London, it’s where I first picked up a guitar.
-At the moment there is a massive redevelopment going on which will eventually force a lot of independent businesses out of the area – I have a real connection to all the music and art stores and to see people trying to tear out its soul makes me super upset and really pissed off...Everyone from Jagger to Lennon to the Sex Pistols used to hang out there.
-To sit back and watch the transformation happen without saying something is not an idea that I’m into.”